JungeAlexander/py310_new_features/README.md

-# py310_new_features
-🚧 WIP: An exploration of new features in Python 3.10.
+# 🚧 WIP: An exploration of new features in Python 3.10 with data science in mind

 Content                                                 | Notebook. |
 ------------------------------------------------------- | --------- |